US pledges stronger climate action at Biden summit | DW | 22.04.2021

 As pressure grows from investors and activists to make finance greener, South Korea is expected to announce at the summit that it will stop funding coal plants overseas, a move that Japan and China may follow.

-As well as finance and emissions, the summit will also host sessions on jobs, climate security, adaptation and nature-based solutions that include further efforts to stop deforestation.
+As well as finances and emissions, the summit will also host sessions on jobs, climate security, adaptation and nature-based solutions that include further efforts to stop deforestation.

 A report published Tuesday by the Rainforest Foundation Norway found that none of the five countries with the biggest rainforests — Brazil, Democratic Republic of Congo, Indonesia, Peru, and Colombia — have committed in their emissions plans to end deforestation by 2030 despite four of the five having previously agreed to do so.